-- 3.4.1.1 All personnel engaged in any feed handling, preparation, or processing operations shall ensure that products and materials are handled and stored to prevent damage or product contamination.
+- 17.4.1.1 All personnel engaged in any product handling, preparation, or processing operations shall ensure that products and materials are handled and stored in such a way as to prevent damage or product contamination.
 They shall comply with the following processing practices: - i.
 Personnel entry to processing areas shall be through the personnel access doors only; - ii.
 All doors are to be kept closed.
 Doors shall not be open for extended periods when access is required for waste removal or receiving of product/ingredient/packaging; - iii.
-Packaging, product, and ingredients shall be kept in appropriate containers as required and off the floor; - iv.
+Packaging material, product, and ingredients shall be kept in appropriate containers as required, and off the floor; - iv.
 Waste shall be contained in the bins identified for this purpose and removed from the processing area on a regular basis and not left to accumulate; and - v.
-All wash down and compressed air hoses shall be stored on hose racks after use and not left on the floor. - 3.4.1.2 Personnel working in or visiting feed handling or processing operations shall ensure that: - i.
-The wearing of false fingernails, false eyelashes, eyelash extensions, long nails, or fingernail polish is not permitted when handling exposed feed; - Hair restraints, and beard covers where applicable, shall be used in areas where product is exposed; - iii.
-Smoking, chewing, eating, or spitting is not permitted in areas where product is produced, stored, or otherwise exposed; - iv.
-Drinking of water is permissible only under conditions that prevent contamination or other food safety risks from occurring.
-Drinking water containers in production and storage areas shall be stored in clear, covered containers, and in designated areas away from raw materials, packaging, tools, or equipment storage. - 3.4.1.3 The flow of personnel in feed processing and handling areas shall be managed such that the potential for contamination is minimized.
+All wash down and compressed air hoses shall be stored on hose racks after use and not left on the floor. - 17.4.1.2 Personnel working in or visiting product handling or processing operations shall ensure that: - i.
+Staff and/or visitors wear outer garments in a manner that protects against contamination; - ii.
+Staff and/or visitors maintain personal cleanliness; - iii.
+Staff do not eat or taste any product being processed in the food handling/contact zones, except as noted in element 17.4.1.4; - iv.
+The wearing of false fingernails, false eyelashes, eyelash extensions, long nails, or fingernail polish is not permitted when handling exposed product; - v.
+Hair restraints and beard covers, where applicable, are used in areas where product is exposed; - vi.
+Smoking, chewing, eating, or spitting is not permitted in areas where product is produced, stored, or otherwise exposed; and - vii.
+Drinking water is permissible only under conditions that prevent contamination or other food safety risks from occurring.
+Drinking water containers in production and storage areas shall be stored in clear, covered containers, and in designated areas away from raw materials, packaging, tools, or equipment storage. - 17.4.1.3 The flow of personnel in processing and handling areas shall be managed such that the potential for contamination is minimized. - 17.4.1.4 In circumstances where it is necessary to undertake sensory evaluations in a product handling/contact zone, the site shall implement controls and procedures to ensure: - i.
+Food safety is not compromised; - ii.
+Sensory evaluations are conducted by authorized personnel only; - iii.
+A high standard of personal hygiene is practiced by personnel conducting sensory evaluations;